dotswg/dots-requirements/draft-ietf-dots-requirements.md

   every heartbeat and signal sent between DOTS agents.

-Data model requirements
+Data model requirements         {#data-model-requirements}
 -----------------------

-TODO
+DM-000
+: Mitigation Efficacy: The data model for the DOTS protocol MUST permit the DOTS client to transmit a metric of mitigation efficacy to the DOTS server.

-Congestion Control Considerations
+Congestion Control Considerations       {#congestion-control-considerations}
 =================================

 The DOTS signal channel will not contribute measurably to link congestion, as